panpuchkov/pygitver/README.md

 ### Conventional Commits Examples:

-Commit without scope without breaking change
+Commit without scope without breaking change.
 ```
 fix: crash on wrong input data
 ```

-Commit message with ! to draw attention to breaking change
+Commit message with ! to draw attention to breaking change.
 ```
 feat!: send an email to the customer when a product is shipped
 ```

-Commit message with scope and ! to draw attention to breaking change
+Commit message with scope and ! to draw attention to breaking change.
 ```
 feat(api)!: send an email to the customer when a product is shipped
 ```

-Commit message with scope
+Commit message with scope.
 ```
 feat(lang): add Polish language
 ```